 Women, Peace and Security international policy framework – the resolutions

-UN Security Council Resolutions, with overview and insight to each of the eight resolutions, useful to check the "speak local" links - Peace Women
+UN Security Council Resolutions, with overview and insight to each of the eight resolutions, useful to check the “speak local” links.

 Strengthening the protection of Women from Torture

-Conclusion/declaration as a result of an international meeting on “Women’s and Girls’ Right to a Remedy and Reparation”, held in Nairobi from 19 to 21 March 2007.
+Conclusion/declaration as a result of an international meeting on “Women’s and Girls’ Right to a Remedy and Reparation”, held in Nairobi 2007.
 Participants have been women’s rights advocates and activists, as well as survivors of sexual violence in situations of conflict, from Africa, Asia, Europe, Central, North and South America.
-Here`s the focus on remedy and reparation for the survivors of GBV. - Nairobi 2007
+Here`s the focus on remedy and reparation for the survivors of GBV.

 Jeni Klugman, Georgetown University, World Development Report 2017